KiranGowda95-tech/complete-javascript-course/README.md

 ### Q14: Do you accept pull requests?

 **A:** No, for the simple reason that I want this repository to contain the _exact_ same code that is shown in the videos.
 However, please feel free to add an issue if you found one.
+### Q15: The zip file is not getting extracted,what can i do for it?